Are you looking for the best call to action examples that will inspire your customers to take action?

 We couldn’t write this blog post on calls to action without referring to our parent company, OptinMonster.
 If you follow their blog (which you really should if you want to master lead generation tactics), you’ll notice they end their posts with a consistent call to action.

-And this is a pretty standard practice for most blogs.
+And this is standard practice for most blogs.

-This small phrase asks people to share the post (if they enjoyed it, of course) on various social media platforms.
+This small phrase asks people to share the post (if they enjoyed it) on various social media platforms.
 Examples like this are an important reminder that not all CTAs need to be sales-driven.

 12. Neil Patel

 Neil Patel is one of the world’s most famous marketing “gurus.”
-At the end of one of his posts, you’ll see he adds a call to action for people to sign up for a small course he has.
-Though the second CTA (“Start by clicking here”) is where users take action, it’s his first step that really draws you in.
+At the end of one of his posts, you’ll see he adds a call to action for people to sign up for his small course.
+Though the second CTA (“Start by clicking here”) is where users take action, it’s his first step that draws you in.

 13. The Art of Manliness